Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Introduction

 \section{Introduction}

-In this article we present a model-independent and fully automated approach to the statistical analysis of simulation models and, especially, agent-based models (ABMs).
-Leveraging a tool-box of efficient algorithms to inspect simulations and perform model-based counter-factual analysis, our approach (i) is easy-to-use by the modeller, (ii) improves reproducibility of the results, (iii) distributes simulations across the cores of a machine or across computer networks, (iv) automatically chooses a sufficient number of simulations and simulation steps to reach a user-specified statistical confidence, and (v) automatically runs a variety of statistical tests that are often overlooked by practitioners.
-In particular, the proposed approach allows one to distinguish the \textit{transient dynamics} of the model from its \textit{steady state behaviour} (if any), to estimate properties of the model in both ``phases'', to check whether the ergodicity assumption is reasonable , and to equip the results with statistical guarantees, allowing for robust comparison of model behaviours' across computational experiments.
+In this article we present a model-independent and fully automated approach to the statistical analysis of stochastic simulation models and, especially, agent-based models (ABMs).
+In particular, our work allows one to distinguish the \textit{transient dynamics} of the model from its \textit{steady-state behaviour} (if any), to estimate properties of the model in both ``phases'', to check whether the ergodicity assumption is reasonable, and to equip the results with statistical guarantees, allowing for robust comparison of model behaviours' across computational experiments.

-In the last two decades, the use of Agent-Based Models (ABMs) has spread across several fields -- including ecology \citep{grimm2013}, health care \citep{eff12}, sociology \citep{macy2002}, geography \citep{brown2005}, medicine \citep{An2009}, research in bioterrorism \citep{carley2006}, and military tactics \citep{ila97}.
+Though these tasks would improve the robustness and reliability of counterfactual analyses, especially coming from the comparison of simulated policies, we believe they are still challenging and sometimes overlooked.\footnote{ We focus on models that are stochastic (in the sense that they entail random draws over the simulation) and that need to be initialized.
+As a consequence, for every configuration of parameters and initialization, we observe a certain degree of stochasticity leading the system \rev{to exhibit properties that are either \emph{stable} or \emph{unstable} over the unfolding of simulation time.
+Our work focuses on the analysis of such properties. }} In the last two decades, the use of Agent-Based Models has spread across several fields -- including ecology \citep{grimm2013}, health care \citep{eff12}, sociology \citep{macy2002}, geography \citep{brown2005}, medicine \citep{An2009}, research in bioterrorism \citep{carley2006}, and military tactics \citep{ila97}.
 In economics, ABMs contributed to the understanding of a variety of micro and macro phenomena \citep{tesfatsion2006handbook}.
 They provided an alternative environment for policy-testing in the aftermath of the last financial crisis, when more traditional approaches (e.g., dynamic stochastic general equilibrium models and computable general equilibrium models) failed \citep{Fagiolo_Roventini_2012,fagiolo2017macroeconomic}.
-Moreover, they were recently used for macroeconomic forecasting with promising results \citep{gatti2020rising}.
+Moreover, they were recently used for macroeconomic forecasting with promising results \citep{gatti2020rising, poledna2020economic}.